shamy1st/git/README.md

 * **Managing branches**

-        git branch bugfix               # Creates a new branch called bugfix git checkout bugfix             # Switches to the bugfix branch git switch bugfix               # Same as the above git switch -C bugfix            # Creates and switches git branch -d bugfix            # Deletes the bugfix branch
+        git branch bugfix                           # Creates a new branch called bugfix git branch -m bugfix bugfix/signup-form     # Rename branch git checkout bugfix                         # Switches to the bugfix branch git switch bugfix                           # Same as the above git switch -C bugfix                        # Creates and switches git branch -d bugfix                        # Deletes the bugfix branch

 * **Comparing branches**

-        git log master..bugfix          # Lists the commits in the bugfix branch not in master git diff master..bugfix         # Shows the summary of changes
+        git log master..bugfix              # Lists the commits in the bugfix branch not in master git diff master..bugfix             # Shows the summary of changes git diff bugfix                     # If current branch is master, it will list the differences git diff --name-status bugfix       # List only difference files with status

 * **Stashing**